opendatastudio/cli/docs/README.md

 ## `opends reset`

-Reset datapackage to clean state
+Reset dataflow to clean state

 Removes all run outputs and resets configurations to default